hectorbarquero/athabasca-university-docs/COMP267/UnitTwo/unitTwoSectionTwo.rst

 ========================================
 .. this is technically part 2/2 for assignment 2.
 The first part is in the previous chapter, unitTwoSectionOne.rst

 4. *Explain what use read-only memory (ROM) serves in the design of a computer system.
-What type of information is kept in ROM, and how does that information originally get into the memory?*
+What type of information is kept in ROM, and how does that information originally get into the memory?* (Chapter 5, page 270)

 Read-only memory (ROM)